Touch of Death: In contemporary western pop culture

 In Doctor Who, the Third Doctor describes himself as a master of Venusian aikido on various occasions, accounting for his unique form of hand-to-hand combat, which allows him to immobilize opponents in a manner similar to the Vulcan nerve pinch.
 Later incarnations of the Doctor have shown varying degrees of expertise in hand-to-hand combat, although only some spin-off material explicitly identifies the later Doctors' combat skills as originating from Venusian aikido.

 In the Kung Fu Panda movie series, the Wuxi Finger Hold technique used by Po is a form of Dim Mak.
 Likewise, the villain Tai Lung and the mentor Oogway both use a nerve-strike attack to paralyze the opponent.

 In the Avatar: The Last Airbender series, the character Ty Lee uses a form of Dim Mak called chi-blocking to cripple or immobilize opponents and leave them unable to "bend" (control the elements).
 The fighting style is reintroduced in The Legend of Korra as the primary fighting style of the Equalists, who specifically target those able to bend elements.

 In the Batman: The Animated Series episode "Day of the Samurai", Kyodai Ken, Bruce Wayne's rival from his days training in Japan, forces Master Yoru to reveal his secret death touch.
 Wayne survives the technique by wearing a protective pad to absorb the force of the blow.

 In Kill Bill: Volume 2, a 2004 American martial arts film written and directed by Quentin Tarantino, a martial arts teacher named Pai Mei uses his Five Point Palm Exploding Heart Technique to kill opponents after they have taken five steps.

 In the 2012 video game Sleeping Dogs it is the final and most powerful move that can be learned.

 In The Suicide Squad 2021 film, Bloodsport, Peacemaker and Rick Flag use dim mak to kill their captors.

 In Mortal Kombat 1, the Kameo character Shujinko uses a fatality that imitates a scene where the Bride kills Bill.

 Steve Aoki's independent label Dim Mak Records is a reference to Bruce Lee's Death Touch martial art.

+In Rick and Morty, the character Liu Sin uses the Five Point Palm Exploding Heart Technique against Rick Sanchez and Morty Smith.